jdthatcher/resume/README.md

   - Responsible for designing and building a signature app to business development specifations to uniform the firms email indentity.
   - Created and managed an interactive floor map application to the specifactions of the facilities team.
   - Worked closely with attornies to design, develop and manage subsiduary external websites.
-  - Worked remotely and succesfully engaged in regular team-based collaboration with 1 to 20 team members,
+  - Worked remotely and succesfully engaged in regular team-based collaboration with 1 to 20 team members.
   - **Tool set**: VS code, XD, Photoshop, Illustrator, WordPress, Sharepoint, Github, VUE, Angular and React.
 ### Freelance Creative Director
 - Company Name: Comsynth (a media agency).
 - Dates Employed: Mar 2007 - Present.